 Repeat everything from step one, but start dipping your back shoulder and leaning into the roll.
 Try to kick your legs even with your head and follow though with the spin.
 Don't worry about getting your legs above your head.
 That's going to complicate things.
 As you get comfortable, you can start to bring your back knee into your chest and poke your front leg.

 You don't have to grab right away

 Step Three - Reach for the Grab

 This is another common step in our playlist.
 If you can't make a grab right away that's okay!
-What's most important is you learn to control the kite with one hand mid-roll.
+What's most important is that you learn to control the kite with one hand mid-roll.
 It's easy to get caught up with nailing the trick.
 If you stop and think about it, you are learning so many things all at once.
 One of the most important skills in kiteboarding is flying the kite with one hand.
 For this step, if you do the off-axis back roll and reach with your back hand, you'll be practicing flying the kite with the other.

 That's more important than getting the grab at first.
 Having confidence, control and awareness of what the kite is doing behind you is an important skill to develop.
 It's also completely overlooked in the grand scheme of things.
-The next time you get frustrated trying to reach for a grab remember you're still building your kite skills.
+The next time you get frustrated trying to reach for a grab, remember you're still building your kite skills.

-For this step practice taking your back hand off for the Back Roll.
+For this step, practice taking your back hand off for the back roll.
 It doesn't matter when.
 You can take it off before you pop or as you start to roll.
 Make sure you practice tucking your back knee as close to your chest as possible and try to poke your front leg out.

 Nail the kiteboarding tail grab